 - Hot Chocolate Urban Stroll – Who doesn’t love hot chocolate?
 Stop by your favorite coffee shop for some hot chocolate/cider (or bring some along in a thermos), and walk around, enjoying the holiday decorations and lights in a downtown area near you.

 6. Neighborhood Light Walk

 What is one thing the holiday season tends to bring out in abundance (besides cheer, of course)?
 Lights!
-Taking a walk through your neighborhood or downtown area after sunset to enjoy the colorful and creative lights displays is a tradition that many families share.
+Taking a walk through your neighborhood or downtown area after sunset to enjoy the colorful and creative light displays is a tradition that many families share.
 Worried about bringing the kids out in the chilly night air?
 Dressing in layers and bringing along a favorite warm drink can keep the chill at bay.
 Hot cocoa/cider, anyone?